Harvard University COVID-19 updates

 Neuro offers three tracks to explore the brain:

 Provides the greatest focus on biology and neurobiology coursework and ensures a solid foundation in the life and physical sciences.
-Honors is optional.
+Research and thesis are optional.

 Allows students to look beyond the biology of the brain and see how other disciplines (e.g., computer science, history of science, linguistics, or philosophy) approach the study of the mind.
-Honors track; requires an undergraduate thesis.
+This track requires research and an undergraduate thesis.

 Allows students to develop skills in mathematics and computer science to analyze and model the signals of the brain.
-Honors is optional.
+Research and thesis are optional.

 Provides the greatest focus on biology and neurobiology coursework and ensures a solid foundation in the life and physical sciences.
-Honors is optional.
+Research and thesis are optional.

 Allows students to look beyond the biology of the brain and see how other disciplines (e.g., computer science, history of science, linguistics, or philosophy) approach the study of the mind.
-Honors track; requires an undergraduate thesis.
+This track requires research and an undergraduate thesis.

 Allows students to develop skills in mathematics and computer science to analyze and model the signals of the brain.
-Honors is optional.
+Research and thesis are optional.

 Neuroscience participates in Joint Concentrations.
 Full requirements can be viewed in the student handbook.